 You might have a tube of sunscreen in your cabinet to protect your skin against the sun’s damaging rays, but what about your pooch?
-You might wonder whether dogs need a sunscreen, since they’re covered in a layer of fur.
+You might wonder “don dogs need to wear sunscreen?”, since they’re covered in a layer of fur.
 According to the American Kennel Association, dogs can also get sunburned too, and some breeds are at higher risk than others.

 Why are sunburn and unprotected sun exposure a problem for dogs?
 It’s not just skin redness or sunburn that’s the issue.
 Research links sunburn and unprotected sun exposure in dogs with a higher risk of some types of skin cancers, including malignant melanomas, hemangiomas, hemangiosarcoma, and squamous cell carcinoma.
 Some, like hemangiosarcoma and malignant melanoma, can be life-threatening to a dog.

 The area more prone to sunburn for a dog is their tummy.
 Don’t assume your dog’s tummy isn’t exposed to sunlight.
 Many dogs lie on their back or side outdoors, exposing their tummy to sunlight.
 The risk of sunburn is even higher if a dog lies on their back or side on a lightly colored surface.

 Dogs most at risk of sunburn and the associated risks are dogs with thin coats and those with lighter fur, especially white dogs.
 Breeds at higher risk include greyhounds, whippets, collies, pit bulls, bulldogs, boxers, German shorthaired pointers, Australian sheepdogs, and dalmatians.
 Having a heavier or thicker coat of fur offers some protection.
 But dogs have less protective hair on their undersides, which is why sunburn occurs most often on the underside of a dog.